-This reference set aims to describe the range of agents (both medicinal and non-medicinal) that may be required when documenting an adverse reaction regardless of the specific pathological mechanism of the reaction.
-That is, no implication shall be made that the agent is associated with either an allergy, a pseudo-allergy or an intolerance.
+This reference set aims to describe the range of agents (both medicinal and nonmedicinal) that may be required when documenting an adverse reaction regardless of the specific pathological mechanism of the reaction.
+That is, no implication has been made that the agent is associated with either an allergy, a pseudo-allergy or an intolerance.
 Such distinction is most often episode-specific, and is to be determined by the person recording the reaction.